Acheulean

 Acheulean hand-axes from Kent.
-The types shown are (clockwise from top) cordate, ficron, and ovate.
+The types shown are (clockwise from top) cordiform, ficron, and ovate.

 Depiction of a Terra Amata hut in Nice, France dated to 400 thousand years ago, as postulated by Henry de Lumley.

 Acheulean (/əˈʃuːliən/; also Acheulian and Mode II), from the French acheuléen after the type site of Saint-Acheul, is an archaeological industry of stone tool manufacture characterized by the distinctive oval and pear-shaped "hand axes" associated with Homo erectus and derived species such as Homo heidelbergensis.

 Acheulean tools were produced during the Lower Palaeolithic era across Africa and much of West Asia, South Asia, East Asia and Europe, and are typically found with Homo erectus remains.
 It is thought that Acheulean technologies first developed about 2 million years ago, derived from the more primitive Oldowan technology associated with Homo habilis.

 The Acheulean includes at least the early part of the Middle Paleolithic.
 Its end is not well defined; if Sangoan (also known as Epi-Acheulean) is included, it may be taken to last until as late as 130,000 years ago.
-In Europe and Western Asia, early Neanderthals adopted Acheulean technology, transitioning to Mousterian by about 160,000 years ago.
+In Europe and Western Asia, early Neanderthals utilized Acheulean technology, later transitioning to the more advanced Mousterian.